e99h2121/gitbook-gooddesign/README.md

 "Good Design"
 =======

 This is the summary of my personal study among recent topics from each news articles.
+The contents are:

 - Design
 - Security